bikasaha/MalAware/README.md

    ./MALAWARE --i /path/to/input.json --m meta-llama/Llama-3.1-8B-Instruct --q --hf <your_hugging_face_token>
    ```

+**Note**
+- You may need to allow executable permission by running `chmod +x BINARY/MALWARE` command.
+- If you get error and suggesting to install `pip install -U bitsandbytes`.
+Then it is suggestable to create the environemnt using requirement.txt as explained in below section.
+The binary executable preparation is still in process.
-**Note**: This may take a few minutes, as all packages are bundled together in the binary along with model details.
+- This may take a few minutes, as all packages are bundled together in the binary along with model details.

 ### Running MaLAware using python script